mkiang/beiwe_data_sample/README.md

 Anonymization
 -------------

-In the public release, all audio files have been removed (but users that collected audio files will still have an `audio_recordings` folder).
+In [the public release dataset](https://zenodo.org/record/1188879), all audio files have been removed (but users that collected audio files will still have an `audio_recordings` folder).
 Further, some GPS data have been anonymized by creating a bounding box around sensitive areas.
 Any observation within the bounding polygon is replaced anonymized by using last observation carried forward and adding a small amount of Gaussian noise.

 Study settings
 --------------